soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 Conceptual knowledge modeling structures the relevant domain knowledge using concepts, events, and relationships.

-Requirements from collection practice form the basis for identifying central concepts, events, and relationships in Module 1 and for developing a consistent, transparent domain model and diagram from them.

-This makes it possible to pose and answer research questions about collections, such as:
+In E1A, you created a first conceptual model sketch from information about a collection object.

+In this unit, we have introduced the terminology needed to describe what happened during this process:

+- **concepts** represent relevant elements of the domain.
+- **events** represent occurrences and processes.
+- **relationships** express meaningful connections between these elements.

+**From model sketch to research questions**

+Which concepts, events, and relationships are relevant depends on the questions we want our data model to support.

+Collection-related research questions may concern, for example:

 - **Production & creation:** In what specific context and through which processes was the object created?
 - **Actors & roles:** Which persons were involved and what specific roles do they have?